Brothers and Sisters,

 Daily Services

-Monday, February 3-Friday, February 7 Orthros 5am; Vespers 5pm (it’s always a good idea to check the day before and make sure nothing has come up to change the regular schedule).
+Monday, March 10-Friday, March 14 Orthros 5am; Vespers 5pm (there will not be daily vespers on Wednesday because of the Pre-Sanctified Liturgy; it’s always a good idea to check the day before and make sure nothing has come up to change the regular schedule).

 In addition to the daily Synaxarion readings posted in the #synaxarion channel on Discord, the online team is now posting daily Bible Readings that will allow you to read through the Bible in a year.
 These readings are posted in the #bible-365 channel.